Cranberry Sourdough Bread

 This post may contain affiliate links.

 Whole grain sourdough is a passion of mine, and considerable time and effort has been spent perfecting the process to create beautiful, fluffy, and nutritious loaves.
 Whole grains provide so much more fiber, vitamins, and minerals over breads made with refined grains.
-I also love to find ways to take this incredibly healthy fermented food and adapt it for the seasons, as I did here with this Cranberry Sourdough Bread!

 This cranberry sourdough bread recipe is similar to my 100% Whole Wheat Sourdough Bread recipe with a few tweaks: